Gloria-Pi/JS-Repo/paita-gloria-units-14-15/14-modules-and-build-tools/02-webpack-friendly/01-webpacked-book-list/readme.md

 ```

 ### 🔍 Notes
-- main.[contenthash].js: Output of the main.js entry point.
+- `main.[contenthash].js`: Output of the `main.js` entry point.
-- style.[contenthash].css: Contains CSS from non-delayed styles, extracted by MiniCssExtractPlugin.
+- `style.[contenthash].css`: Contains CSS from non-delayed styles, extracted by `MiniCssExtractPlugin`.
-- delayed.css: Handled separately using asset/resource; it’s emitted as a standalone file under assets/ with hashed name for cache busting.
+- `delayed.css`: Handled separately using `asset/resource`; it’s emitted as a standalone file under `assets/` with hashed name for cache busting.
 - Images smaller than 50KB may be inlined as base64 and not appear as separate files.
-- favicon.ico is always emitted to assets/favicon/, regardless of size.
+- `favicon.ico` is always emitted to `assets/favicon/`, regardless of size.
 - All filenames use [contenthash] to ensure proper cache invalidation.

 <br>